 We finished our walk in a great mood at 3:50 PM — just shy of 3 hours from our start.
 We were planning on driving back to Twizel, about one hour away, for an early dinner in order to eat and get ourselves to our evening stargazing tour on time.
 The location of that tour was also about an hour drive from Twizel but in a different direction.
 We excited the trailhead with a plan!
 Unfortunately, our plan for that evening (as well as the near future) came to a screeching halt.
 (And, yes, there was actual screeching invoked!)

 Our immersion into the New Zealand health care system was immediate.
 With the help of a strong cell signal (thank you T Mobile — you are the best!!!) and Google, Zack learned that the NZ equivalent of 9-1-1 was 1-1-1.
 He quickly made contact with the mountain EMS patrol who were by Jill’s side within 30 minutes.
-The ambulance arrived with another 30 minute minutes.
+The ambulance arrived within another 30 minutes.
 We were informed that the closest hospital with an x-ray machine was 3 hours away in Timaru.
 Given the distance, one ambulance would transport Jill about 2/3 the way there and a second ambulance would complete the job.
 Interestingly, one of the first things we were told by all the arriving medical personnel was that we shouldn’t worry about a thing: Jill’s medical care would be fully covered by the ACC.
 The ACC, which stands for the Accident Compensation Corporation, is a national no-fault system that covers all people, including visitors, who are injured in an accident in New Zealand.
 As a no-fault system, It doesn’t matter how the accident happened — whether caused by another’s negligence or your own clumsiness — you are covered.
 And It covers not just medical expenses but also incidental expenses like lost wages for people who must take a medical leave due to their injury.
 Everyone entering the country is assigned a national health identification number to access this system.

 Jill arrived at the Timaru hospital by about 8:30 PM that evening.
 After getting her set up with a National Health ID number and an ACC claim number, she was taken to x-ray around 9 PM which confirmed a quite nasty compound fracture of the patella as well as a fracture in her right pinky.
 (No one seemed to be concerned with her pinky injury.
 Go figure!)
 She was fitted with an open half plaster cast that covered her leg from high on the thigh to the ankle. (“Half” because the plaster was only on the part of the cast that covered the back of her leg with a thick gauze like material wrapped around the entire leg.
 This was to immobilize Jill’s leg while accommodating additional swelling.)
 Jill was also admitted to the hospital.
 Jill needed surgery and could not be discharged until that occurred.
 We both thought that was overkill until we realized that it took 2 people just to take Jill to the toilet — one person to hold her leg out straight and a second to wheel her in.
 Not something one person could easily handle.
 The plan was to perform the surgery later in the week as the swelling in Jill’s knee went down.
 We should add that if you have to remain in the hospital, Jill got a premier spot.
 She was placed in a corner room and, while she had 3 roommates (privacy curtains separated us), the room was quite large and her bed was in the far corner next to 2 walls of windows.
 We called it the “corner suite.”
 When her bed was raised she had view of the mountains and sea!